NickColley/design-of-forms/src/evolving-a-design/the-layout-and-style-of-the-form/index.md

 <figure>

 ![Two examples.
-First example has number: 28,324,652 then it is shown with each digit in it's own box cell.
+First example has number: 28,324,652 then it is shown with each digit in it’s own box cell.
 Second example has date: 31st October 1959 then it is shown with each section in Date table with date 31 in first cell, month 10 in second cell, 59 year in last cell.]({{ page.url }}17.jpg)

 <figcaption>